Hammerill/Sand-Box2D-levels/docs/README-index.md

 - [File structrure](#file-structrure)

 ## Notes
 - It's important to update version in the index.
 If you don't do it, Sand-Box2D will consider your level as actual and won't update it even if there's really some changes.
-- Leave paths only to files relative to the "directory" field.
+- In index file, leave paths only to files relative to the "directory" field.
 Don't leave URLs or paths to files you didn't upload.
-- In level files you should use the same rules, but mostly files would be considered as relative of the subject file itself (like main level file), not strictly to the "directory" field.
+- In level files you should use the same rules.
+All paths provided inside this file will also be always relative to the "directory" field.
-But in most cases you may prefer leaving main level file at the same path as "directory" field, so there would be no difference.

 ## File structrure
 Index has the following structure: